Grants for Round 28 have been announced.

 - When ready and appropriate, click the following…

-Questions not answered here may be sent to [email protected] Questions regarding the likelihood of funding cannot be answered, as the Foundation’s decision-making process is multi-staged, variously collaborative, and extremely competitive.
-We recommend that you consider the funding guidelines above and our list of past recipients, and remember that we are an all-volunteer organization with no paid staff.
+Questions not answered here may be sent to [email protected].
+However, few answers can be given.
+In particular, questions regarding the likelihood of funding cannot be answered, as the Foundation’s decision-making process is multi-staged, variously collaborative, and extremely competitive.
+We recommend that you consider the funding guidelines above and our list of past recipients, and remember that we are an all-volunteer organization with no paid staff and no capacity for discussing, considering, or evaluating your inquiry or proposal outside of our formal process.